 Are full-face helmets safer?

 Yes.
 A full-face helmet is designed for downhill riders who ride at higher speeds, with generally larger consequences.
 The full-face helmet was initially adapted from motocross helmets.
-These motorcross helmets require a lot of protection as the rider’s race at very high speeds.
+These motorcross or motorcycle helmets require a lot of protection as the rider’s race at very high speeds.

 Here is three reasons why full face helmets are safer:

 Downhill helmets have a separate certification from your typical all-mountain helmet.
 In the U.S., all helmets must meet the CPSC standards and additionally, there is the downhill certification ASTM F1952-15.

 Note that not all full-face helmets need to have the downhill certification.
 And some helmets can meet the downhill certification without being a full-face!
 For example, the Bell Super 3R is a full-face helmet but does not have the downhill certification.
 While the Giro Tyrant is a half-shell helmet with downhill certification!